Geometry of the Milky Way's dark matter from dynamical models of the tilted stellar halo: Schwarzschild Modelling

 where $\rho_{0,\mathrm{h}}$ is the density normalisation and $r_\mathrm{h}$ the scale radius of the \citet{mcmillan17} halo.
 The multiplication of the scale radius by $(p_\mathrm{dm}q_\mathrm{dm})^{-1/3}$ ensures that the spherically averaged density profile is approximately conserved when $p_\mathrm{dm}$ and $q_\mathrm{dm}$ vary.
 The parameters of the \citet{mcmillan17} halo are $\rho_{0,\mathrm{h}}=0.00854~\mathrm{M}_\odot\,\mathrm{pc}^{-3}$ and $r_\mathrm{h}=19.6$~kpc, while we vary $p_\mathrm{dm}$ and $q_\mathrm{dm}$ in our model.

 We generate a set of 2D grids of halo potential parameters.
 We have three parameters $(\betadm,\qdm,\pdm)$ to vary, of which we expect $\betadm$ and $\qdm$ to be most important in matching the shape and orientation of the tilted stellar halo.
 This is because these most strongly affect the shape of the potential in the plane of tilting $(x',z)$.
 We therefore focus on $(\betadm,\qdm)$ grids with fixed prescriptions for $\pdm$.
+In future work we plan to generalise this model to allow arbitrary shapes and orientations.
 We use the grid $\betadm\in\{0^\circ,2.5^\circ,...,87.5^\circ, 90^\circ\}$ for the tilt.
 This spans the full range of values in which the major axes of the stellar and dark matter haloes lie in the same quadrant of the $(x',z)$ plane.
 This is required for the elongation of the stellar halo to be supported by box orbits \citep{binney_tremaine}.
 The flattening spans the range $\qdm\in\{0.4,0.425,...0.975,1\}$.
 This approximately matches the $\pm3\sigma$ range of short-to-long axis ratios in Milky Way analogues from the Illustris simulations \citep{chua2019}.

 We use two different prescriptions for the intermediate/long axis ratio $\pdm$.
 Firstly we set $\pdm=\qdm$, which gives prolate haloes symmetric about the $X_\mathrm{dm}$ major axis.
 This is in line with the expectation from \citet{drakos2019} that GSE-like mergers tend to produce prolate dark matter haloes.
 Secondly we produce triaxial haloes by fixing the ratio at $\pdm=0.88$, which matches the average found by \citet{chua2019} for Illustris Milky Way analogues.
 We also test an oblate halo model with $\pdm=1$ in Section~\ref{section:oblate}.